blend-os/blend/README.md

 It's recommended to use the `blend-settings` UI, instead of the `blend` CLI.

 Both methods require `podman` as a dependency.
+## new script

+clone repo

+enter new folder

+mark script nonarchinstall as executable

+run script nonarchinstall.sh as sudo

+sudo ./nonarchinstall

 ## Building Manually